KyteProject/search-engine/README.md

 # Introduction

 Search Engine is an educational project and functional search engine.
-The purpose was to explore and familiarise with various technology and demonstrate an understanding of fundamental software engineering concepts.
+The purpose was to explore and familiarise myself with various technology and demonstrate an understanding of fundamental software engineering concepts.

-To begin with, the project employs a `monolithic` architecture.
-The components are built using the `proxy` design pattern which allows them to remain decoupled and communicate with each other.
-This allows for extracting components into their own service should the need arise and make the transition to a `microservice` architecture simple.
+Initially, the project employs a monolithic architecture.
+The components are built using the `proxy` design pattern that allows them to remain decoupled and communicate - this allows for extracting components into a separate service should the need arise and simplify the transition to a `microservice` architecture.

 The project adheres to `SOLID` principles. _(3)_